 Where do you get vitamin D?

 In Australia almost all vitamin D comes from the sun’s UV radiation.
-We can get a small amount of vitamin D from some foods such as milk, margarines, oily fish and eggs, however it is difficult to get enough vitamin D from food alone.
+We can get a small amount of vitamin D from some foods such as oily fish (e.g. salmon), eggs, mushrooms that have been exposed to light and margarines that have vitamin D added.
+However it is difficult to get enough vitamin D from food alone.

 Do you need more sun to get enough vitamin D?

 In NSW, people with moderately fair skin (skin type 1, 2, 3) should get enough vitamin D by exposing about 15% of the body (hands and arms or lower legs) to sunlight for the recommend time periods on most days of the week.

 How much sun do you need for vitamin D?